-The Director of Human Resources is responsible for the Health and Safety Program established within CMC and assigns resources necessary to meet the corporate requirements.
-The Health and Safety Counselor reports to the Director of Employee Relations and follows up on actions to meet requirements of the Health and Safety System to ensure they are carried out in a timely fashion.
+The Manager of Manufacturing Engineering and Facilities is responsible for the Health and Safety Program established within CMC and assigns resources necessary to meet the The Supervisor Maintenance, Environment, Health & Safety corporate requirements.
+Reports to the Manager of Manufacturing Engineering and Facilities and follows up on actions to meet requirements of the Health and Safety System to ensure they are carried out in a timely fashion.

 The Senior Director Airworthiness and Quality is the management representative for the Quality requirements under airworthiness regulations.
 The Director Quality Assurance is responsible for the company Quality System.
-The Environmental committee is chaired by the Human Resources representative for Environment and Safety who reports to the Director of Human Resources and follows up on actions to meet requirements related to the Environmental Management System to ensure they are carried out in a timely fashion.
+The Environmental committee is chaired by the Supervisor Maintenance, Environment, Health & Safety.
+The committee follows up on actions to meet requirements related to the Environmental Management System to ensure they are carried out in a timely fashion.